Oxid15/cascade/cascade/docs/source/tutorials/tutorials.rst

 =========

 Tutorials are a set of lessons that will teach you basics of Cascade.
-Lessons are connected in a single project.
+Lessons are connected in a single project and depend on each other.
 You can grasp the essence of how you can use the library for your own projects, while completing this one.